MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_History.md

 ## Using the built-in session history

 The built-in history only tracks the commands used in the current session.
-The history is not available to other session and is deleted when the session ends.
+The history is not available to other sessions and is deleted when the session ends.

 ### History Cmdlets